Baha-Abdelatif/php-automatic-image-list/README.md

 ## Contributions

-This site was created under the supervision of Jannis Seemann, a former Software Engineer at Google.
+This site was created under the supervision of Jannis Seemann, former Software Engineer at Google.
 As part of his Masterclass "Modern PHP: The Complete Guide".

 ---